 Last year Test Prep Gurus awarded more than $30,000 in 1-on-1 test prep scholarships to prepare students for the ACT and SAT.
 Test Prep Gurus works closely with several independent high schools and the A Better Chance foundation to identify high-achieving students in need.
 The following piece tells the story of Anthony Palacio, recipient of a Test Prep Gurus scholarship.

 As a naturally gifted student in a public middle school, Anthony Palacio earned grades that put him at the top of his class.
 The A Better Chance foundation saw his potential and identified him as a student with all the promise of a bright future if given the requisite support and access to financial resources.

 Through the foundation, previously unavailable options opened up for Anthony.
 He soon visited The Webb Schools, an elite boarding school in Claremont, California.
 “As soon as I saw Webb, I fell in love with it.
 I only wanted to go there,” said Anthony.
 He lived up to his potential at Webb, earning nearly straight A’s, enrolling in multiple AP courses, and excelling on the school’s debate team.
-However, despite his strong grades and natural talent, Anthony’s counselor told him that he needed a SAT score of at least 2100 (on a scale of 2400) in order to be considered by the country’s most selective colleges.
-To put Anthony’s task in perspective, a score of 2100 on the SAT is only achieved by 3% of students across the nation.
+However, despite his strong grades and natural talent, Anthony’s counselor told him that he needed a SAT score of at least 1400 in order to be considered by the country’s most selective colleges.
+To put Anthony’s task in perspective, a score of 1400 on the SAT is only achieved by 3% of students across the nation.